WillV1243/ng-tilt-container/README.md

 ## Inputs

-`[updateRate]`: Determines how many ticks of mouse movement it requires to update animation, lower = more updates
+`[updateRate]` Determines how many ticks of mouse movement it requires to update animation, lower = more updates

-`[transitionDuration]`: CSS value for length of animation, lower = quicker response when mouse moves
+`[transitionDuration]` CSS value for length of animation, lower = quicker response when mouse moves

-`[perspectiveValue]`: CSS value for how strong the rotation will look when animation happens, lower = stronger rotation
+`[perspectiveValue]` CSS value for how strong the rotation will look when animation happens, lower = stronger rotation

 ## Outputs

-`(mouseEnter)`: Event emited when cursor enters ng-tilt-container
+`(mouseEnter)` Event emited when cursor enters ng-tilt-container

-`(mouseLeave)`: Event emited when cursor leaves ng-tilt-container
+`(mouseLeave)` Event emited when cursor leaves ng-tilt-container

-`(mouseMove)`: Event emited when cursor moves within ng-tilt-container
+`(mouseMove)` Event emited when cursor moves within ng-tilt-container

 ## License